PasiniSamuele/Robust-Attack-Detectors-LLM/docs/artifacts.md

 Inside every subfolder there is the *.py* file containing the function itself.

-Additionally, two JSON files reports the success or failure outcome of the testing, and the performance of the Generated Function on *val.csv* and *test.csv*.
+Additionally, two JSON files report the success or failure outcome of the testing, and the performance of the Generated Function on *val.csv* and *test.csv*.

 With the 40 subfolders, there are also two JSON files summarizing the results for the entire Generated Function Run, *prompt.txt* that reports the input prompt to the LLM, and *parameters.json* that summarizes the Combination and other metadata regarding the Generated Function Run.